Xiangyu-Hu/SPHinXsys/README.md

 and beyond with SPH (smoothed particle hydrodynamics), a meshless computational method using particle discretization.
 For more information on the SPHinXsys project, please check the project website: <https://www.sphinxsys.org>.

-SPHinXsys is a multi-physics, multi-resolution SPH library.
+SPHinXsys is a multi-physics, multi-resolution SPH library based on a unified computational framework in which strong couplings are achieved for all involved physics.
 Although it is not a standalone application itself, many examples designated for the specific type of applications are provided.